1. What is Cardiff Met's free airport welcome service

 You will need to book a flight from your home country to Amsterdam and then a connecting flight from Amsterdam to Cardiff.
 Arriving at Cardiff Airport is a very convenient way to travel as the airport is only 30 minutes from the city of Cardiff.
 Alternatively, the second most convenient option is to arrive at London Heathrow Airport.

-There are usually taxis waiting for customers at the bus station, but if not, you can book a taxi with Premier Taxis using the following telephone number: 02920 555 555.
+There are usually taxis waiting for customers at Custom House Street, but if not, you can book a taxi with Premier Taxis using the following telephone number: 02920 555 555.
 Taxi fare is calculated according to the distance travelled.
 However, an extra amount may be added for luggage, therefore it is advisable to keep £10-£15.00 aside for your journey within the Cardiff area.

 If you travel by National Express, you will need to get off the coach at Sophia Gardens, Cardiff and then take a taxi to your accommodation.
 There are usually taxis waiting for customers at the bus station, but if not, you can book a taxi with Premier Taxis using the following telephone number: 02920 555 555.
 Taxi fare is calculated according to the distance travelled.
 However, an extra amount may be added for luggage, therefore it is advisable to keep £10-£15.00 aside for your journey within the Cardiff area.

-5. What can I expect to happen at Immigration Control and what should I bring with me?
+7. What can I expect to happen at immigration control and what should I bring with me?